CGTN (TV channel): History

-CCTV began considering English-language international news programming on 1 January 1979, at the start of the Chinese economic reform period.
+CCTV began considering English-language international news programming on 1 January 1979, at the start of the reform and opening up period.
 English news bulletins began on CCTV-2 in 1986 and became available to overseas viewers when they moved to CCTV-4 in February 1991.
 CCTV-9 began broadcasting across China on 25 September 2000, becoming the country's first all-English television station.

 On 1 January 2003, CCTV-9 entered the United States cable market, as part of a deal that allowed AOL, Time Warner, and News Corporation access to cable systems in Guangdong.
 In its early years, CCTV-9 broadcast English language news bulletins and cultural interest shows for most of each day, and aired mostly reruns during the overnight hours in China.
 One of its biggest projects was covering the 2008 Beijing Olympics.

 Until 26 April 2010, CCTV-9 was a mixed general interest channel featuring news, travel programming, and language training.
 On that date it was rebranded as CCTV News, a 24-hour English-language news service.